isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 To access the BigQuery tables, you will need to link your Google identity with a COSMIC account.

 * **New COSMIC User:** `Register <https://cancer.sanger.ac.uk/cosmic/register>`_ for a new COSMIC account.
 During registration, fill in the 'Google ID' field with your base Google Identity.
- * Avoid using an alias (*e.g.* The base account tb@mylab.org might have a longer-form alias like thomas.brown@mylab.org.)
+(Avoid using an alias, *e.g.* The base account tb@mylab.org might have a longer-form alias like thomas.brown@mylab.org.)

 *A COSMIC account and academic use of the data is free, though commercial use of the COSMIC data is subject to licensing fees.
 Please review the* `COSMIC terms <https://cancer.sanger.ac.uk/cosmic/terms>`_ *for more information.*